Gaurav1917/Radiography-test-classifier/README.md

 ## Explanation about the project:

-        The dataset has two parts(Train,Test).The training dataset has four classes (COVID,lung_opacity,Normal,Viral_Pneumonia), the total images in training dataset is 16798.
+        The dataset has two parts(Train,Test).The training dataset has ftwo classes (Lungs Disease,Normal), the total images in training dataset is 10,000+.
         *Training Data(images):
         COVID - 2901, lung_opacity - 4813, Normal - 8003,Viral_Pneumonia - 1081
         *Test Data(images):